 This decision confirms there are different requirements when interconnecting to the transmission grid through CAISO as compared to Rule 21.
 This decision finds that the inverter differences described by PG&E could lead to challenges to CAISO's ability to maintain a safe and reliable transmission grid.
-While there are several differences in inverter requirements, the primary difference is telemetry requirements, which provides CAISO with the necessary information to maintain transmission grid safety and reliability.
+One of the inverter requirements is telemetry, which provides CAISO with the necessary information to maintain transmission grid safety and reliability.